librosa/librosa/README.md

 pip install -e librosa
 ```

-By calling `pip list` you should see `librosa` now as an installed pacakge:
+By calling `pip list` you should see `librosa` now as an installed package:
 ```
 librosa (0.x.x, /path/to/librosa)
 ```